Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: The General ``Infinite-Rank'' Case

 This settles the proof of Lemma \ref{lemma5.2}. \end{proof} \begin{corollary}We have a natural isomorphism of $R$--ideals

-\end{corollary} \begin{proof} Combine Lemma \ref{lemma5.2} with equality \eqref{before_lemma5.2} \end{proof}
+\end{corollary} \begin{proof} Combine Lemma \ref{lemma5.2} with equality \eqref{before_lemma5.2}. \end{proof}

-Next, we give a generalization of Lemma \ref{lemma2.2}. \begin{lemma} Let $S$ be a local $\mathbb{Z}_p$-algebra, which, as a $\mathbb{Z}_p$-module, is free of finite rank (thus $S$ is a Noetherian ring).
-Let $(B_{n,m})_{n,m}$ be a projective system of $S$-modules in the sense of the appendix, and let $B\coloneqq\varprojlim\limits_{n,m} B_{n,m}$ be the projective limit.
+Next, we give a generalization of Lemma \ref{lemma2.2}. \begin{lemma} Let $A$ be a PID and let $(S,\mathfrak{m})$ be a local $A$-algebra, which is compact and Hausdorff in its $\frak m$--adic topology.
+Assume further that $S$ is a free $A$-module of finite rank.
+Let $(B_{n,m})_{n,m}$ be a projective system of $S$-modules in the sense of the Appendix, and let $B\coloneqq\varprojlim\limits_{n,m} B_{n,m}$ be the projective limit.
 Assume that \begin{itemize}

 \item[(i)] The projective system of modules $(B_{n,m})_{n,m}$ is surjective.

 \item[(ii)] The projective limit $B$ is a finitely generated, torsion module over $S$. \end{itemize} Then, there is an equality of ideals of $S$: